-Respiration is the process that releases energy in cells from glucose.
-This process takes place in all living organisms, including animals and plants, and takes place in the mitochondria within the cytoplasm of cells.
+Respiration is the process by which cells release energy from glucose.
+This process occurs in the mitochondria within the cytoplasm of cells in all living organisms, including animals and plants.

 There are two types of respiration: